jo13310/FM_Reloaded/.github/readme.md

 - Browse or search for mods
 - Click on a mod to see details
 - Click **Install Selected** to download and install
+- Mods are staged in the FM Reloaded workspace; click **Enable** to deploy files to the Football Manager directory (for example `BepInEx/plugins` for DLLs or the Documents graphics folders).

 ---